 No matter how you plan to ingest medical cannabis, there are various strains that can help reduce your discomfort.
 These include:

-This strain contains caryophyllene, which is known to work against cancer.
-Therefore, if your chronic pain is cancer-related, this could offer you relief.
+This strain also contains caryophyllene, which is known to work against cancer.
+Therefore, if your pain is cancer-related, this could offer you relief.
 Other useful strains high in caryophyllene include Super Sour Diesel, Maui Waui and Hash Plant.

 Blue Dream is a hybrid sativa that was first grown in California.
 It provides not only relaxation throughout the entire body, but many users also find it to be invigorating.
-This strain produces a mellow euphoria that produces a calming effect and also has an aroma similar to berries.
+This strain produces a mellow euphoria that yields a calming effect and also has an aroma similar to berries.
 Since it doesn’t result in the sedative effects of other strains, Blue Dream is well-suited for daytime use.

 Another Californian type, Granddaddy Purple has been in existence for approximately 15 years.
 This strain can be potent, so don’t use it if you plan to go out during the day or the evening.
 Patients use Granddaddy Purple to relieve symptoms from pain, muscle spasms, stress, insomnia and more.